 Talented entertainer and newly-minted EGOT Jennifer Hudson takes on the daytime talk show landscape.

 Late Night with David Letterman is a nightly hour-long comedy talk show on NBC that was created and hosted by David Letterman.
 It premiered in 1982 as the first incarnation of the Late Night franchise and went off the air in 1993, after Letterman left NBC and moved to Late Show on CBS.
 Late Night with Conan O'Brien then filled the time slot.
 As of March 2, 2009, the slot has been filled by Late Night with Jimmy Fallon.
 It will be filled by Seth Meyers in the spring of 2014, after Fallon becomes host of The Tonight Show.

+Late Night with Conan O'Brien is an American late-night talk show hosted by Conan O'Brien that aired 2,725 episodes on NBC between 1993 and 2009.
+The show featured varied comedic material, celebrity interviews, and musical and comedy performances.
 The second incarnation of NBC's Late Night franchise, O'Brien's debuted in 1993 after David Letterman, who hosted the first incarnation of Late Night, moved to CBS to host Late Show opposite The Tonight Show.
 In 2004, as part of a deal to secure a new contract, NBC announced that O'Brien would leave Late Night in 2009 to succeed Jay Leno as the host of The Tonight Show.
 Jimmy Fallon began hosting his version of Late Night on March 2, 2009.